Rubyfuza/rubyfuza-site/README.md

 The preview server allows you to build your site, by modifying the contents of the `source` directory, and see your changes reflected in the browser at: `http://localhost:4567/`

-Autoreload is enabled so you wont need to refresh your site, or the serever for content / style changes, only if you have installed a new gem.
+Autoreload is enabled so you wont need to reload your browser, or reset the serever for content / style changes, only if you have installed a new gem.

 To get started, simply develop as you normally would by building HTML, CSS, and Javascript in the `source` directory.